Code of Ethics

 Evaluate manuscripts without regard to the authors' race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.

-Consider objectively monitoring the performance of peer reviewers and editors and consider manuscripts submitted for publication with reasonable speed.
+Objectively monitor the performance of peer reviewers and editors and consider manuscripts submitted for publication with reasonable speed.

 Accept responsibility for all text published in journals.